jalanb/pym/docs/index.rst

 Rendering code
 ^^^^^^^^^^^^^^

 In order to be more easily read AST trees can pretty printed (`a.k.a. <http://en.wiktionary.org/wiki/AKA#English>`_ rendered).
-Some other projects which may be helpful in rendering AST trees as Python text are documented in :ref:`renderers`
+Some other projects which may be helpful in rendering ASTs as plain text are documented in :ref:`renderers`

 Parsing
 ^^^^^^^